Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/vitals/vitals-prometheus-strategy.md

 ## Lifecycle Overview

 Kong Vitals integrates with Prometheus via an intermediary data exporter, the [Prometheus StatsD exporter](https://github.com/prometheus/statsd_exporter).
-This allows Kong to efficiently ship Vitals metrics to an outside process where data points can be aggregated and made available for consumption by Prometheus, without impeding performance within the Kong proxy itself.
+This integration allows Kong to efficiently ship Vitals metrics to an outside process where data points can be aggregated and made available for consumption by Prometheus, without impeding performance within the Kong proxy itself.
 In this design, Kong writes Vitals metrics to the StatsD exporter as [StatsD metrics](https://github.com/statsd/statsd/blob/master/docs/metric_types.md).
 Prometheus